 Externships offer students the opportunity to receive College of Law credit for hours spent working with government and not-for-profit attorneys and with state, federal, and international judges.
 Externships can be located anywhere in the world.

-Externships are highly valued by law students because:
+Externships are highly valued by law students because they:

-- They yield real-world experience in the practice of law;
+- Offer real-world experience in the practice of law;

-- They permit networking with judges and attorneys; and
+- Cultivate important relationships with judges and practicing attorneys; and

 Nearly all students will complete one or more externships while enrolled at the College of Law.

-Students work under the direct supervision of an attorney and complete assignments such as interviewing clients and witnesses; researching legal questions, preparing pleadings, discovery motions, and briefs; and in some instances, trying cases.
+Students work under the direct supervision of an attorney and complete assignments, including interviewing clients and witnesses; researching legal questions; preparing legal documents, such as pleadings, discovery motions, and briefs; and in some instances, trying cases.

 Information for Potential Sponsors

 Through our Externship Program, students receive credit for legal work performed for judges and for attorneys employed by non-profit organizations and governmental agencies.
-An externship aims to provide students with a substantial lawyering experience reasonably similar to the experience of a lawyer engaged in legal practice.
-For example, most externship students conduct legal research, draft legal memoranda and documents, engage in case investigation, client interviews, case strategy, and observe and attend court proceedings, depositions, negotiations, and client meetings.
+An externship provides a student with a substantial lawyering experience reasonably similar to the experience of a lawyer engaged in legal practice.
+For example, most externship students perform legal research, draft legal memoranda and documents, engage in case investigation, conduct client interviews, assist with case strategy, and observe and attend court proceedings, depositions, negotiations, and client meetings.

-In addition to their externship experience, students are required to submit time sheets, reflection memoranda, and a final paper in order to receive credit for their externship.
+In addition to their externship experience, students must complete a class component and satisfactorily complete all course assignments, which may include time sheets, self-assessments, reflection memoranda, class discussions, and a final paper in order to receive credit for their externship.